 - FAIR Data Point working group

 Driven by the urgency of the COVID-19 pandemic, the 3-point FAIRification Framework is under active development in multiple projects.
 The immediate objective of the three working groups is the creation of a handbook consolidating the methods and resources for running M4M workshops, for building FAIR Implementation Profiles and for setting up FAIR Data Points.
-The working groups aim to report these developments at GO FAIR/ CODATA Convergence Symposium, November 30 to December 4, 2020.
+The working groups aim to report these developments at the International Convergence Symposium, co-organized by CODATA and GO FAIR, held on November 27 to December 4, 2020.

 Names of the working group members will be added to the website shortly.
 Should you like to participate in one of the working groups please get in touch with us via firstname.lastname@example.org.